josephrocca/diy-perchance-api/README.md

-# diy-perchance-api
+# DIY Perchance API

-Quick and hacky perchance API using puppeteer.
+A quick and hacky Perchance API using [Puppeteer](https://github.com/GoogleChrome/puppeteer).

 To install: